 You can also try this Turkey Tail Tincture recipe.

-While more research needs to be conducted, choosing turkey tail mushrooms may be helpful and worth considering.
-If you choose to use the product, make sure that it you adhere to my recommendations above regarding how to use it and buy it.
+- While more research needs to be conducted, choosing turkey tail mushrooms may be helpful and worth considering.
+If you choose to use the product, make sure that you adhere to the recommendations above regarding how to use it and buy it.